Study identifies organs that may suffer “continuous damage” after infection with corona

 It also recommended the introduction of permanent wealth taxes “to rein in massive wealth, monopoly and massive carbon emissions.”

-And she believed that imposing a tax on millionaires, starting from 2%, and 5% on billionaires, could bring 2.52 trillion dollars annually, which is enough to lift 2.3 billion people out of poverty, make enough vaccines for the world, and provide comprehensive health care and social protection.
+And she believed that imposing a tax on millionaires, starting from 2%, and 5% on billionaires, might bring 2.52 trillion dollars annually, which is enough to lift 2.3 billion people out of poverty, make enough vaccines for the world, and provide comprehensive health care and social protection.

 “Billionaires are arriving in Davos to celebrate their unimaginable increase in wealth,” said Gabriella Bucher, an official at the organization, in a statement carried by AFP.
 Simply the cost of survival.